 Our Team >>

-Mr. Fierro has served as City Attorney for the City of Coachella and as Interim City Attorney for the City of Anaheim, as well as Assistant City Attorney for the cities of Chino and Rialto.
+Mr. Fierro has also served as City Attorney for the City of Coachella and as Interim City Attorney for the City of Anaheim, as well as Assistant City Attorney for the cities of Chino and Rialto.
 In those roles, he has advised city councils on all aspects of municipal government, including but not limited to conflict of interests, the Brown Act, the Public Records Act, and the Political Reform Act.
 He also advised the planning commissions for the cities of Chino and Coachella on all aspects of land use and development.

 Mr. Fierro has extensive knowledge of governmental law, including ballot measures; the Brown Act; business licensing & regulation; the California Environmental Quality Act; code enforcement; contract negotiations and preparation; development agreements; finance and fees; governmental liability; land use & zoning; mobilehome rent control; municipal liability defense; ordinance and resolution preparation; personnel and employment; public bidding & contracting: real property acquisition and disposition; the Subdivision Map Act; and the Mitigation Fee Act.